yeojz/otplib/README.md

 </script>
 ```

-The `buffer.js` provided in by this library is a cached copy
+The `buffer.js` provided by this library is a cached copy
 from [https://www.npmjs.com/package/buffer][link-npm-buffer].
 You can also download and include the latest version via their project page.